knowsys/eval-datalog-arithmetic/README.md

 SPASS-SPL can transform ftcnf problems into the SMT-LIB 2.6 and into the CHC competition format.
 The respective options to do so are `-s` and `-c`.

-SPASS-SPL can also be used to transform ftcnf problems into the DFG language of SPASS (with the option `-d`) and from DFG with the tool `bin/dfg2tptp` into the tptp format.
+SPASS-SPL can also be used to transform ftcnf problems into the DFG language of SPASS (with the option `-d`) and from DFG with the tool [dfg2tptp](https://github.com/knowsys/eval-datalog-arithmetic/blob/main/bin/dfg2tptp) in the `bin` folder into the tptp format.

 # Acknowledgements